 Aljosa Osep*, Tim Meinhardt*, Francesco Ferroni, Neehar Peri, Deva Ramanan, Laura Leal-Taixé

 This project was funded, in parts, by ERC Starting Grant DynAI (ERC-101043189).
 We are grateful to Zan Gojcic, Guillem Brasó, Cristiano Saltori, Sérgio Agostinho, and Jonas Schult for their feedback on the paper and their insightful comments.
 We are grateful for MaskPLS codebase provided by Photogrammetry and Robotics Lab at University of Bonn.
-Special thanks to Maxim Maximov for his help on figures!
+Special thanks to Maxim Maximov for his help on awesome figures!